daisyUniverse/scripts/readme.md

 and probably some other bits and bobs.
 This one has a lot of hard-coded directories, so it will take some tweaking to get working on your end, and it kind of relies on an exploit of a website for the audio to work at all, so it could actually just blow up at any moment. use at your own discretion

 Needs: **python, twitch, wordfilter, Spotify** (it has to be running before you start the script), **gi, SoX**, probably other stuff. just keep starting it and installing things until it stops complaining lmfao

+## tvname

+Will generate a list of [Name] [S] [E] names in a list for easy copy and pasting into handbrake.
+Recommend moving to /usr/bin for easy systemwide use

+`tvname "Avatar: The Last Airbender" 20 20 21 > log.txt`

+Needs: **Python**

+## notify

+Will monitor a directory for newly created .m4v files, and when one is spotted, post it to discord to the 'movie-rips' channel with the message "Now Ripping: [filename]" using Discho.
+Directories are read recursively, so anything below the path specified will be watched

+`./notify.sh [PATH]`

+Needs: **Python, Discho**